AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 ---

 # CodeConnect User Guide
 Hello fellow student developers!
-Welcome to your one-stop shop for managing developers' contacts!
+Welcome to your one-stop destination for managing developers' contacts!

 CodeConnect is a **developer-first networking application** for student developers to keep track of and reach out easily to other student developers, so they can easily form teams for hackathons.